Skip to content

 fork repo

-Delete the files that were installed by apt
+Delete the files that were installed by apt by removing both folders.

 sudo su